 - Chapter 13 as a Foreclosure Defense - If you are faced with the threat of foreclosure, Chapter 13 may allow you to get caught up on your mortgage over three to five years and or modify your mortgage.
 It is also possible to "strip" a second mortgage if the house is worth less than the first mortgage.

 Helping You Pursue a Brighter Future

 At David Holland Law, we feel strongly about providing reliable advice, effective assistance and affordable rates.
-We offer a free consultation and have affordable payment plans available.
+Our bankruptcy lawyers offers a free consultation and have affordable payment plans available.
 Our legal team is thorough in their approach to your case and will help you to make informed decisions to improve your situation.
 We have addressed hundreds of bankruptcy cases and assisted many more individuals with alternatives to bankruptcy.
 We believe in creating strong attorney-client relationships and attorney David Holland will personally assist you throughout your case.
 Our dedicated legal team stands by to help you however we can.

 If you are struggling with your debt, contact David Holland Law today to work with an experienced bankruptcy attorney.
-We offer a free consultation over the phone, in our main office in Bradenton, or by appointment in Sarasota or Venice so you can learn about the options available to you.
+We offer a free consultation over the phone, in our main office in Bradenton, or by appointment in Sarasota, Lakewood, or Port Charlotte so you can learn about the options available to you.